UltraEngine/Documentation/pbrmaterials.md

 | 4 | emission | BC7 | emission red | emission green | emission blue | -- |
 | 5 | occlusion (alone) | BC4 | ambient occlusion | -- | -- | -- |

-While manually adjusting these settings can be time-consuming, the built-in material generation tool can create optimized materials from raw images in seconds.
+While manually adjusting these settings would be very time-consuming, the built-in material generation tool can create optimized materials from raw images in seconds.
 You can modify the suffixes used by the material generation feature in the program options, specifically in the *Material Generation* settings.

    ![Material Generation Settings](https://github.com/UltraEngine/Documentation/blob/master/Images/genmatsettings.png?raw=true)